RomanMski/market-microstructure-backtests/README.md

 ## Event Filtering

-A later part of the project uses an event filtering approach.
+A later part of the project uses an event filtering approach

-The basic idea:

 1. Generate candidate events where price deviates below the moving average.
 2. Label historical events by their future rebound and drawdown.